RZZT/website/_minutes/2019-02-09-general-meeting.md

 - To amend Article 14.4(a) to read: 'the place or nominated medium, day and time of the meeting'; and
 - to insert a new definition that reads: '"nominated medium" means a telecommunications system unanimously agreed, formally or informally, by the Directors for the purposes of holding Directors' meetings'.

-**The Members resolved by unanimous ordinary resolution** to vote on the proposed Special Resolutions 2019-1 through 2019-8 with a single vote.
+**As proposed by Mozart Olbrycht-Palmer, the Members resolved by unanimous ordinary resolution** to vote on the proposed Special Resolutions 2019-1 through 2019-8, including Special Resolution 2019-2 as amended, with a single vote.

-**The Members resolved by unanimous special resolution** to adopt the proposed Special Resolutions 2019-1 through 2019-8.
+**The Members resolved by unanimous special resolution** to adopt [Special Resolutions 2019-1 through 2019-8]({{ site.baseurl }}/assets/documents/RZZT-Special-Resolutions-2019-02-09.pdf) (PDF).

 ## Director election